tak1n/rack-blogengine/README.md

 ### Structure

-`targetfolder/layout` - save your layout.html and style.css in this folder
+`targetfolder/layout` - save your layout.html in this folder

-`targetfolder/assets` - your assets (images, js etc) will be served from this folder (http://pathtoapp.tld/images)
+`targetfolder/assets` - your assets (images, js, css etc) will be served from this folder (http://pathtoapp.tld/images)

 `targetfolder/test.content` - your available blog entries matches to the .content files, each .content file is a blog entry